Record number of flu vaccines distributed this season

 A record-setting number of flu vaccine doses have been distributed this season, as the U.S. struggles to contain new infections of COVID-19, a respiratory illness with similar symptoms.

 So far, 183 million doses of flu vaccine have been distributed, breaking the previous record of nearly 175 million doses last season, according to the Centers for Disease Control and Prevention.
-Manufacturers have estimated that as many as 198 flu vaccine doses will be available in the U.S. this season.
+Manufacturers have estimated that as many as 198 million flu vaccine doses will be available in the U.S. this season.

 Despite the higher distribution, the CDC says it has not seen an uptake in flu shots as of right now.